kevinvandenbreemen/inputsAPI-swift/README.md

 Be sure to import InputsAPI

 ```
-let input: InputProviderStrategy = InputProviderImpl()  //  Currently default (and only) implementation is console input
+let input: InputsAPI = InputsAPIImpl()  //  Currently default (and only) implementation is console input

 let choices = ["Select A", "Select B", "Select C"]
 input.selectOption("Pick One?", choices: choices).then{ selection in